 - Trim off excess fat and any silver skin.
 If the fat cap is on the loin, you can leave it on and score in a ¼" crosshatch pattern.

 - Drizzle on the oil and apply the salt and dry rub.
-Cover and refrigerate.
+Cover and refrigerate for 1 to 2 days if possible.

 Smoke the Pork Loin